EvictionLab/eviction-lab-website/content/updates/research/one-year-of-eviction-moratoria.md

 postauthorname: Anne Kat Alexander and Sarah Lee
 postauthortitle: The Eviction Lab
 authorpic: /images/bios/elab_thumb_sm.jpg
-description: Surveying the effects of 2 major eviction-related shifts.
+description: Looking back and evaluating twelve months of emergency government measures designed to keep people in their homes.
 listSummary: "March 26, 2021 marks the one year anniversary since the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.
 As we cross this pandemic anniversary, the Eviction Lab looked back and evaluated twelve months of emergency government measures designed to keep people in their homes."
-socialDescription: Surveying the effects of 2 major eviction-related shifts.
-# image: '/images/assets/blog/rent_margin_display.jpg'
+socialDescription: Looking back and evaluating twelve months of emergency government measures designed to keep people in their homes.
-fbImage: "/images/assets/blog/filing-shifts-social.png"
+fbImage: "/images/assets/blog/one-year-moratoria-social.png"
-twImage: "/images/assets/blog/filing-shifts-social.png"
+twImage: "/images/assets/blog/one-year-moratoria-social.png"
 url: /one-year-of-eviction-moratoria
 scripts:
   - charts